TAbdiukov/CISSP-mnemonics/README.md

 ### Mnemonic 1: Story

-I think a good analogy is Trojan War,
+Trojan War gives a good analogy:

 1. Recon - Greeks analyse Trojan city, culture, forces to find vulnerabilities, and find that Trojans are superstitious.
 2. Weaponization - Greeks design and build an exploit - a Trojan Horse